 In order to create the different shapes for your bokeh, you'll need to draw and cut out the shapes you want from a piece of dark paper.
 You need it to either be dark enough that light can't get through it, or you need it to be thick enough for light to not penetrate through.

-- Take your lens (with both lens caps on) and place your lens on it's side against a piece of paper.
-You want to mark the width from one end of lens to the other. *You could also measure the width of lens and then use that measurement.
+- Take your lens (with both lens caps on) and place your lens on its side against a piece of paper.
+You want to mark the width from one end of the lens to the other. *You could also measure the width of the lens and then use that measurement.

 - Using a pencil, mark the width of your lens and cut out a strip of paper that is long enough to be wrapped around your lens.